 The sunflower’s oils and pigments were used as a sunscreen or the base for mixing a purple dye for skin, hair, or textile decoration, while the plant’s sturdy, fibrous stem was exploited in construction.

 There has been a common misconception that sunflowers always face the sun, as invariably huge fields of sunflowers all appear to be facing in the same direction.
 However, studies have now disproved this theory.

 A simple bunch of sunflowers in a vase became the inspiration for a whole series of paintings in the 1880’s by the Dutch artist Vincent Van Gogh.

 To this day, sunflowers remain a popular subject within art and design.
 The original title, (in French: Tournesols) is the name of a series of still life paintings by Vincent van Gogh.

-He later imagined the two major versions as wings of the Berceuse Triptych, and finally he included them in his Les XX in Bruxelles exhibit.
+He later imagined the two major versions as wings of the Berceuse Triptych, and ultimately, he included them in his Les XX in the Bruxelles exhibit.

-I hope this cheery bunch of flowers brightens your day!
+I hope this cheery bunch of sunflowers brightens your day!